fartashf/fartashf.github.io/_posts/2016-07-05-apt-dpkg-user-install.md

 ---
 layout: post
-title: Installing Package in Debian/Ubuntu Repository for a Single User
+title: Install Package from Debian/Ubuntu Repository for a Single User
 comments: True
 ---
 On shared computers, e.g. compute servers, individual users might not have root